rofrol/easy_setup/README.md

 ### Browser

-When you see in console 'JBoss ... started ', open http://localhost:8080/xb-web/frontend/index.jsp?partnerno=6720556 and login as BER07848.
+When you see in console 'JBoss ... started ', open http://localhost:8080/xbg-rtt-web/.

+You have to login with some BER or SON, i.e. BER07848.

+But first you have to add privileges for logging to RTT.